kubrickfr/avsc-wiki/API.md

 + `opts` {Object} Parsing options.

-This class is the representation using for unions for types generated with `parse`'s `wrapUnions` option set.
+This class is the representation using for unions for types generated with `forSchema`'s `wrapUnions` option set.
 It uses Avro's JSON encoding and is able to correctly represent all unions: branch type information is never lost since it is included in the decoded value.

 ### `type.getTypes()`